 I specialize in Web development and architecture, mostly revolving around the PHP ecosystem.
 I’m interested in scalability, both from a software perspective, as well as a system and network perspective.

 Next to my job, I enjoy going for a run, dancing (balfolk and tango), going out for dinner and making city trips.

-My first introduction to IT came in the mid-80s when, as an 8-year old, I learned how to program in Basic.
+My first introduction to IT came in the mid-80s when I learned how to program in Basic.

 During the 90s, I developed (among many other things) anti-virus/trojan upload scanning tools for the ProBoard BBS and started my Computer Sciences studies.
 I also took my first steps on the (still non-graphical) Internet in the early 90s.